 Low input lag at any refresh rate.

-Deep and inky blacks.
+Deep and inky blacks in dark rooms.

 Wide range of bright and vivid colors.